SH.08 - Safety and Security

 SH.08.D – Reporting Crimes on Campus

 Any student or staff member who sees or experiences a crime or other emergency in the TCC community should report immediately to TCC Police or appropriate police agencies in an accurate and timely manner.
-Phone numbers for TCC Police are displayed above and on each of the campuses.
 Although TCC encourages the reporting of campus criminal activities directly to TCC Police, in some instances members of the campus community may choose to file a report with another law enforcement agency by dialing 911 or by reporting to one of the Campus Security Authorities.
 Tulsa Community College officials, who learn about sexual assaults, as well as other crimes, must tell the victims that they can take their complaints to the police.
 TCC officials will help the victims if asked to do so and will assist the student in notifying these authorities, if the student requests their assistance.

 In the event a crime is reported on campus, TCC Police responds immediately.
 All reported crimes are investigated.
 Follow-up investigations are conducted, and other law enforcement agencies are involved as necessary.
 Offenders are dealt with swiftly and firmly through the county court system and TCC when appropriate.

-SH.08.E – Jeanne Clery Disclosure Campus/Security Policy & Campus Crime Statistics Act
+SH.08.E – Jeanne Clery Disclosure Campus/Security Policy and Campus Crime Statistics Act